Secure by User or Session ID

 To set up, only a few things need to be in place.

 - The first field listed in Field Settings must be the UserName or Session ID field.

 - You must be utilizing the mrc built in Sign-on logic (mrcSignon2).

 - You must activate the Secure By Feature.
 To do this, please see the following information:

 - Compile your application as you normally would (making sure to first sequence by the USERNAME field).

-- Next, go into Application Properties, and click the "SQL Statement" tab.
+- Next, click "Edit Properties", and click the "SQL Statement" tab.